felixlopz/hubrise-test-task/content/apps/orderline/en/user_guide.md

 - The Order type.
 Types include **DELIVERY**, **COLLECTION** or **EAT-IN**.
 - Payment type.
 - The address and delivery comments with GPS coordinates, if the online ordering solutions sends the GPS coordinates to HubRise.
 - The delivery time confirmed by users to reflect the actual delivery time, if supported by the POS system.
-For more information, see **Settings > [Additional Data Prompt](/apps/orderline/settings/#additional-data-prompt)**.
+For more information, see [Additional Data Prompt](../settings/#additional-data-prompt).
 - Deals are listed with the name of the deal followed by the list of products included in the deal.
 - Products the client ordered are grouped together with additions and exclusions listed in bullet points including:
-  - Standard items removed from the product are striked out with a solid line.
+  - Standard items removed from the product are struck out with a solid line.
   - Options.
   - Toppings or other additions.
 - Reference displays the Order number.
 Delivery date and time will display only if the confirmed delivery time differs from the original delivery time.